scythe-suite/scythe/INSTALL.md

     ./confs/test_exam.txt
     ./confs/test_exam.tsv

-the first file should contain a *secret* followed by a list of exercise names, the second file should cotain a tab-separated list of *matricola*, *cognome nome* (one tab per line).
+the first file should contain a *secret* followed by a list of exercise names, the second file should cotain a tab-separated list of *unique id*, and *last and first name* (exactly one tab per line, after the ids).

 To prepare the configuartion file, just run